Political Science Undergraduate Council

 Sebastine Chun (Co-Director of Peer Advising)

 Hi everyone!
-My name is Sebastine Chun, and I am a first-year student from Porter Ranch, California, studying Political Science.
+My name is Sebastine Chun, and I am a first-year student from Porter Ranch, California, double majoring in Public Affairs and Political Science while double minoring in Philosophy and Professional Writing.
 Ever since I was young, I have had a passion for public service, leadership, and giving back to my community.
-Having served as President for multiple councils within the LAUSD school district, I am no stranger to advocating for student rights and emphasizing the importance of mental health.
-Through this council, I was able to create and implement the Buddy System Program, which aims for students to get mentored by their peers.
-In the future, I hope to pursue a career in Corporate Law and Public Policy and to continue giving back to the community.
-In my free time, I enjoy going to the beach, cafe hopping, and crocheting beanies for local hospitals!
+Through this council, I was able to further this by creating and implementing the Buddy System Program, which aims for students to get mentored by their peers while also building community within the major.
+In the future, I hope to pursue a career in Corporate Law and Public Policy and to continue giving back to the community while also hanging out with friends, hanging out at the beach, cafe hopping, and crocheting beanies for local hospitals!

 Melisa Lima-Preciado (Co-Director of Peer Advising)